Timber Pest Advice – A technical guide

 1.1 Regular inspection of all structural timbers

 The Forestry Commission advises inspections at no more than 12 monthly intervals unless the type of construction is timber pest resistant.
 Australian Standard 4349.3 “Inspection of Buildings – Timber Pest Inspections” recommends annual timber pest inspections as a minimum.
-The Building Code of Australia and other Council regulations allows the use of untreated timbers for your building.
+The Building Code of Australia and other Council regulations allow the use of untreated timbers for your building.
 These timbers can be extensively damaged by undetected timber pest damage.
-The Institute of Building Consultants rates type of construction on the basis of risk of timber pest attack and has designated the following categories:
+The Institute of Building Consultants rates type of construction based on the risk of timber pest attack and has designated the following categories:

 |Category||Pest Inspection Required||Frequency of inspection|